Planting your bulb

 The neck of the bulb should stay above the soil surface.

-Reduce watering when the leaves drop as it nears dormancy.
+Dormancy care -- Reduce watering when the leaves drop as it nears dormancy.
 While it's dormant, keep the soil slightly moist, but not completely dry.
 If you wish, you may separate any baby bulbs that have emerged.
-Avoid separating or repotting it when it nears maturity or it can delay flowering.
-It does not need a large pot to flower in − 5-6 inches (13-15 cm) wide is enough.

 Pests to watch for -- Mealybugs may attack the bulbs (look for cottony growth around the soil surface).
 To control mealybugs, try using an insecticidal soap soil drench.